ashleychontos/pySYD/docs/overview.rst

     There is also an option to directly provide numax in the **info/star_info.csv** (or via command line, see advanced usage for more details), which will override the value found in the first module.
-Therefore, we only recommend using this option if you think that the value found in the first module is not correct, which will ensure that the second module is properly centered around the correct numax.
+Therefore, we only recommend using this option if you think that the value found in the first module is incorrect, which will ensure that the second module is properly centered around the correct numax.
 This is also incredibly helpful for lower SNR detections.